Printer-friendly version

 2. summary of findings from consultation; and

-2. The submission guide available from the Program Bulletin documents the minimum submission requirements and deadlines for all the types of program proposals required under this procedure to be referred to CAPP.
+2. The submission guide available from the Program Bulletin documents the minimum submission requirements and deadlines for all types of program proposals to be referred to CAPP under the requirements of this procedure.

 3.1.1 New programs and major program initiatives